voicesauce/opensauce-python/README.md

 * Python packages [NumPy](http://www.numpy.org/) and [SciPy](http://www.scipy.org/)

 OpenSauce has been successfully tested on Ubuntu 14.04 and 16.04, Manjaro 17.0, Windows 7 64-bit, and Mac OS X 10.11 El Capitan.
+We have also successfully tested OpenSauce using the Anaconda distribution of Python on Windows, Mac OS X, and Linux.

-If you want to use Snack to estimate parameters:
+If you want to use Snack to estimate parameters, you need to install the
+following:
 * Tcl/Tk 8.4+ (needed to run Snack Sound Toolkit)
 * [Snack Sound Toolkit](http://www.speech.kth.se/snack/) (v2.2)

-If you want to use Praat to estimate parameters, you need to download the Praat software
+If you want to use Praat to estimate parameters, you need to download the Praat software.
 * [Praat](http://www.fon.hum.uva.nl/praat/) (version 6.0.20+)

 OpenSauce has been tested with Praat v6.0.20 - v6.0.35 on Linux.
 It's possible